Slow Roasted Citrus Salmon

 Here’s how you can make it too!

-1-2lbs of wild alaskan king salmon (depending how many people you are serving)
+1-2lbs of wild alaskan king salmon (0.5lb per piece, depending how many people you are serving)

 1/2 pink grapefruit